p-ranav/OpenGL-Engine/Tests/Solar-System/README.md

-# Earth-Moon-Sun System
+# Solar System

-* Renders Solid Sphere like in the Sphere Test
+* Renders Planets as solid spheres like in the Sphere Test
-* Loads DDS textures for Earth and Moon
+* Loads DDS textures for Planets and Moons
 * Implements Emissive + Ambient + Diffuse + Specular Lighting
 * Cube Map for Milky Way Skybox